Your donors crave routine. Just like your morning coffee ritual makes you feel good, your donors need that same comfort from you.

 This changes the conversation from “What do you want from me?” to “Look what we’re doing together!”

-In our uncertain world, that positive, regular routine isn’t just nice — it’s vital.
+In our uncertain world, that positive, regular routine isn’t just nice.
+It’s vital.
 Your donors need to know their gifts make a steady difference.

 And your organization needs the steady income that regular newsletters provide.